dekoza/mtgpl/docs/_sources/MMA.rst.txt

 :mtgtip:`Chalice of the Void<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/e/1e472d9d-4e00-4f01-9daa-559e630403cc.jpg?1561966405|https://scryfall.com/card/mma/203/chalice-of-the-void?utm_source=api>`
    Chalice of the Void enters the battlefield with X charge counters on it.

-   Whenever a player casts a spell with converted mana cost equal to the number of charge counters on Chalice of the Void, counter that spell.
+   Whenever a player casts a spell with mana value equal to the number of charge counters on Chalice of the Void, counter that spell.

 :mtgtip:`Engineered Explosives<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/2/822a3a49-48dc-462f-8eb1-613429b7dc1b.jpg?1561967839|https://scryfall.com/card/mma/204/engineered-explosives?utm_source=api>`
    Sunburst (This enters the battlefield with a charge counter on it for each color of mana spent to cast it.)

-   |mana_2|, Sacrifice Engineered Explosives: Destroy each nonland permanent with converted mana cost equal to the number of charge counters on Engineered Explosives.
+   |mana_2|, Sacrifice Engineered Explosives: Destroy each nonland permanent with mana value equal to the number of charge counters on Engineered Explosives.

 :mtgtip:`Epochrasite<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/e/eec35cbe-dd07-45c3-8fd4-802a20e6802b.jpg?1561969042|https://scryfall.com/card/mma/205/epochrasite?utm_source=api>`